jet/equinox/DOCUMENTATION.md

 ### Event Bodies are BLOBS vs `JsonElement`s

-`CosmosStore` dictates (as of V4) that event bodies be supplied as `System.Text.Json.JsonElement`s (in order that events can be included in the Document/ Items as JSON directly.
+`CosmosStore` dictates (as of V4) that event bodies be supplied as `System.Text.Json.JsonElement`s (in order that events can be included in the Document/ Items as JSON directly).
 This is also to underscore the fact that the only reasonable format to use is valid JSON; binary data would need to be base64 encoded.

 `DynamoStore` accepts and yields event bodies as arbitrary `ReadOnlyMemory<byte>` BLOBs (the AWS SDK round-trips such blobs as a `MemoryStream` and does not impose any restrictions on the blobs in terms of required format)

 `CosmosStore` defaults to compressing (with `System.IO.Compression.DeflateStream`) the event bodies for Unfolds;
-`DynamoStore` provides for (and defaults to) compressing event bodies for both Events and Unfolds.
-While both compression behaviors can be disabled (particularly if your Event Encoding already compresses, or the nature of your data or format is such that attempting compression will not yield gain), it should be noted that the key reason why this facility is provided is that minimizing Request Charges is imperative when request size directly maps to financial charges, 429s, reduced throughput and a lowered scaling ceiling.
+`DynamoStore` round-trips an `Encoding` field per blob (one for the data, one for the metadata) Events and Unfolds in order to enable the `IEventCodec` to compress the blobs.
+In both cases, minimizing Request Charges is imperative when request size directly maps to financial charges, 429s, reduced throughput and a lowered scaling ceiling.

 ### Features not ported and/or not easily implementable